Jeera Rice Recipe (Cumin Rice)

 Photo Guide

-1. Rinse 1½ cups basmati rice a few times until the water runs clear.
+1. Rinse 1½ cups aged basmati rice a few times until the water runs clear.
 Then soak it for at least 20 mins.
 You can also follow the instructions on the pack.
 Drain and set aside.
+If you are not using aged premium quality basmati, please do not soak.
+Just rinse, drain and start to cook.

-2. Heat 2 tablespoons ghee or oil in a pot or cooker.
+2. Heat 2 tablespoons ghee or oil in a pot or pressure cooker or instant pot (on saute mode).
 Add the following whole spices:

 - 2 inch cinnamon piece